JuliaPelzer/Heat-Plume-Prediction/runs/allin1/comparisons_on_44/results.md

 | **32** | 242064 | 60516 | 15129 | 3782 | 945 |
 | **64** | 234256 | 58564 | 14641 | 3660 | 915 |
 | **128** | ? | 54756 | 13689 | 3422 | 855 |

+# IMPORTANT NOTE: ALL DONE ON 5 years!!
+Change back in prepare_1ststage.py